ialbert/bio/README.md

 * https://ialbert.github.io/bio/

 ## Quick install

 `bio` works on Linux and Mac computers and on Windows when using the Linux Subsystem.
-While the following command should work:

-    pip install bio --upgrade

-we usually recommend installing prerequisites with conda like so:

-    conda install -c bioconda biopython parasail-python

-then proceed with:

     pip install bio --upgrade

 See more details in the [documentation][docs].

 ## Development